stryngs/axfr-tools/README.md

 - "Give me a list of the number of domains a given nameserver returned results for"
   - ./axfr -q nameserverCount
-    - Nameserver X has Y amount of domains...
-Perhaps I should scrape X for more domains?
-      - ./axfr -s gwebtools

 - "Create me a directory, containing the zonefiles for domains from a given nameserver"
   - ./axfr -q nameserverDump